 Once you have 2FA in place, you limit the damage a hacker can do.
 Even if they have your username and password, they won't get any further.
 You stop the hacker in their tracks.

 It's also a good idea to train anyone with AWS access never to log in to a page where they don't go there directly.
 Unfortunately, training isn't a strong security measure.
 That's why you should offer training AND turn on two-factor authentication.

 Spear phishing goes one step further than general phishing emails.
 Spear phishing gets under your skin by using social engineering tactics to hook you and reel you in.

 A spear phisher will take time to find out all they can about you and your company.
 They generally target executives or administrators who have high levels of access.

-The SANS Institute estimates 95% of major recent breaches started a spear phishing email.
+The SANS Institute estimates 95% of major recent breaches started with a spear phishing email.
 The massive Target breach of 2014 led to the breach of 110 million customer accounts.
 You guessed it - it started with a spear phishing attack against Target's HVAC vendor.

 Having root access is like having the keys to the kingdom.
 Never, ever use root access for everyday jobs, not even administration level tasks.

 Instead, you should create separate accounts with the proper privileges.
 You should only use the root to start off your account management process to set up users.